 Morning arrived, accompanied by a huge hangover.

 But a strange thing happened.
 For some reason his body suddenly rejected cigarettes.
-Incredible as it seemed he just could not smoke anymore, accomplishing overnight what he had struggled—between intermittent burst of inspired determination and New Year resolutions—to kick this addiction for more than twenty-five years!
+Incredible as it may seem he just could not smoke anymore, accomplishing overnight what he had struggled—between intermittent bursts of inspired determination and New Year's resolutions—to kick this addiction of more than twenty-five years!
 He just could not understand why his body was suddenly rejecting cigarettes for no obvious reason.

 Nonetheless he was proud of having done the almost impossible.
 This time he was certain that he would never smoke again.

 The Call of the previous night was completely forgotten.
 There was not a single recollection of what had transpired just hours ago.

 Such memory loss took place on certain occasions when the amount of alcohol exceeded his body's capacity to cope.
 It then supplied just the bare necessities to function—a sort of emergency power during an electrical failure—just sufficient to continue slaking the desire for more alcohol.

 The card with the scribbled mighty message, misplaced within a photo pocket in the wallet, was completed forgotten.
 There it lay for nearly a year until September 5, 1994.
 Till then there was absolutely no knowledge of what had transpired on that fateful night of September 28, 1993.

 Though his father had forgotten the Mighty Message there was no stopping the Divine Mother.

 A few days later a Sahaja Yogi friend and guest asked for permission to give Kash(winder) and his brother Shahwinder Self-Realization by awakening their Kundalinis.
 Their father agreed as he had experienced Sahaja Yoga three years ago and, though uninterested himself, found no harm in his two young children getting their Self-Realization.
 It was more of a gesture not to offend a guest rather than any belief in that same mataji and her funny ganesha.